— 2000 – 2003

 Developed a model for autism proposing that the symptoms of autism were caused, at least in part by a problem with the sense of touch, and that this leads to difficulties with early self-regulation as well as the other sensory difficulties.
 At the time, there were no evaluation tools that could measure therapy outcomes on these three things (touch, other sensory, self-regulation).
 Developed and validated two questionnaires that could measure therapy outcomes.
 These are: the Autism Sense and Self-Regulation Checklist, and the Autism Parenting Stress Index.

 Carried out larger randomized controlled trials using the QST Dual massage intervention for autism.
 Evaluated the outcomes of dual therapist and parent delivery, as well as parent delivery only.
 Therapy showed significant improvement of core symptoms of autism across the spectrum of autism severity.

 — 2012- 2016

-Large federally funded study with 103 children in the under six age-group replicated results and demonstrated that the treatment was effective on sensory, behavioral, social and language aspects of autism.
-One- and two-year follow up showed that continued treatment resulted in continued improvement with an overall decrease in severity of autism of 44%.
-Pilot study of children in the 6-11 age-group demonstrated that treatment was similarly effective in the older group.
+Large federally funded study with 103 children in the under six age-group replicated results and demonstrated that the therapy was effective on sensory, behavioral, social and language aspects of autism.
+One- and two-year follow up showed that continued therapy resulted in continued improvement with an overall decrease in severity of autism of 44%.
+Pilot study of children in the 6-11 age-group demonstrated that therapy was similarly effective in the older group.
 2016 Carried out first skin biopsy study involving 4 children with ASD aged 8-11 and demonstrated 50% loss of C-tactile fibers.